Atellas23/apunts/Q4/AA1/ML1.md

 There exist many methods to set this number: constructive (for example, **cascade correlation**), pruning or destructive (for example, **optimal brain damage**), golden searches, ...

 But, arguably a good and recommendable method, as it is more principled and arguably faster, is to use a large number (to **overfit** the model) and **regularize** the network.
 In `nnet`, we set the decay parameter and we can then perform cross-validation on it.
-There's more on ANN regularization in the `articles` directory of this repository.
+There's more on ANN regularization and neuron dropout in the `articles` directory of this repository.

 So, there are two simple and common ways to find the best single-hidden-layer network architecture: